pingcap/community/governance/sig-charter-template.md

 - Test specifications and integration test specifications to be followed
 - Required responsible code range and location
 - Product Design and Evolution Proposal
-- Review related project code
+- Review code owned by the SIG.

 ## Other Regulation Process